gophercoders/website/content/teachernotes/KS2/lower/further-words.md

 The last part is to work in stages.
 A programmer tackles one error at a time.
 They start at the fist error and attempt to fix that first.
 They make a change that they believe fixes the mistake, save the program, and then attempt to run the program again.
-If the error is they attempted to fix is no longer present and in general the number of erros has reduced by one, then the programmer knows the error is fixed.
+If the error they attempted to fix is no longer present and in general the number of errors has reduced by one, then the programmer knows the error is fixed.
 They then tackle the next error using the same approach.